What Is Goat's Rue?

 - Promotes rapid natural breast milk production as Goat's Rue has galactagogue properties (encourages milk flow).

-- Facilitates breast let down so that your body can release the milk.
+- It facilitates breast letdown so that your body can release the milk.

-- Helps to maintain breast health during nursing and lactation.
+- It helps to maintain breast health during nursing and lactation.

 - Diuretic (it promotes the production of urine).